2i2c-org/team-compass/administration/reimburse.md

 Chris Holdgraf's e-mail account is set up to automatically forward this e-mail to `receipts@ramp.com`, and this will automatically match the PDF with the corresponding charge in our Ramp account.

 Chris' account also automatically forwards this e-mail to `receipts@2i2c.org`, so if we must manually upload the receipt for some reason, find the e-mail with the PDF in the Google Group for that e-mail account.

+## The `receipts@2i2c.org` address

+We have a shared Google Group account at `receipts@2i2c.org`.
+We use this to collect receipts by team members that have used one of the 2i2c credit cards.
+By having all of our receipts in a centralized place, we can delegate the responsibility of matching receipts to Ramp entries.

+Currently, our {role}`Executive Assistant` checks all new Ramp entries each week and matches them with receipts that are in `receipts@2i2c.org`.